PecanProject/betydb-documentation/installing-betydb-web-application.md

 list; you must specify the complete list of groups you wish to skip each time unless the list is the same as it was the last time you ran `bundle install`.

-[^5] Instructions here are for sub-URL deployments.
+[^deployment_note]: Instructions here are for sub-URL deployments.
 These are deployments where the Rails root is reached via a URL of the form
 ```
 http(s)://hostname/directoryname
 ```